enochzhao/o2o/README.md

 # o2o
-this is a java project
+This is the course project of Java class